rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/3-kara.md

 Without a word, he dropped to his knees.
 He wrapped his lips around her breast and sucked hard, pulling more than just her nipple into the heat of his mouth.
 She gasped, still squeezing his hand on her other breast.

 “Fuck, that feels good,” she murmured, pulling his head to the other side.
 She reached down and started to rub near her clit.
-It was still too much to touch directly, but caressing the area around it sent little bolts of lightning crackling along her spine.
+It was still too much to touch directly, but caressing the surrounding area sent little bolts of lightning crackling along her spine.

 “Ian,” she gasped, pushing him away suddenly.
 “I want to go down on you.”
 He nodded enthusiastically, one hand wrapped around his cock.
 “But you have to promise not to cum yet!”

 “Okay,” he agreed eagerly.

 She got down on her knees as he stood back up, stroking his cock in front of her face.
-She moved her head to the side, nestling her face against his curly mass of hair and licking slowly along the length of the shaft, pushing his hand away.
+Moving her head to the side, she nestled her face against his curly mass of hair and licked slowly along the length of the shaft, pushing his hand away.
 She flicked her tongue against the tip, then licked around the rim of his head.
 When she finally took him into her mouth, he groaned.

 She let him slide down the length of her tongue.
-She felt his hand lightly touch her hair, encouraging her to bob her head.
+He lightly touched her hair, encouraging her to bob her head.
 She challenged herself to take him a bit deeper each time, relaxing her throat until she was on the edge of gagging.
 She noted with interest that it was easier to swallow him than Carlos.

 “Kara!
 Kara, stop,” he gasped, stepping back and pulling his cock abruptly away from her.
 “Holy shit, you were about to make me cum.”
 He looked at her, breathing heavily, trying to regain control.
 Clearly, he was waiting for her to tell him what was next.

 “Come over to the bench, I want to sit on you.”
 She grinned.
-It was kind of fun to take control of a sexual encounter.
+It was fun to take control of a sexual encounter.
 He dropped onto the bench, his cock glistening wet and inviting.
 She bit her lip and moved forward to straddle him.

 The moment when he entered her was almost too much.
 She was so wet that he slipped in effortlessly, and so swollen that she felt every inch of him.
 She rocked her hips, experimenting to see which angle put pressure in the best spot.